Aktounsi/animate_logos/README.rst

 Reference
 #########

-For embedding SVG logos, we used an approach described by Alexandre Carlier, Martin Danelljan, Alexandre Alahi and Radu Timofte from this `paper <https://arxiv.org/pdf/2007.11301.pdf/>`__ by using the code from this `repository <https://github.com/alexandre01/deepsvg/>`__.
+To get an embedding of SVG logos, we used an approach described by Alexandre Carlier, Martin Danelljan, Alexandre Alahi and Radu Timofte from their paper `DeepSVG: A Hierarchical Generative Network for Vector Graphics Animation <https://arxiv.org/pdf/2007.11301.pdf/>`__ by using the code from this `repository <https://github.com/alexandre01/deepsvg/>`__.
 You can find the code in the directories src.preprocessing.configs and src.preprocessing.deepsvg.

 License
 #######